US stock indexes fall after best weekly gain since February

-Stocks fell in morning trading on Wall Street Monday in a sluggish start to the week following the market's best weekly gain since February.
+Stocks fell in afternoon trading on Wall Street Monday in a sluggish start to the week following the market's best weekly gain since February.

+Smaller company stocks fared worse than the broader market in a signal that investors are concerned about economic growth.
+The Russell 2000 shed 1.9%.

-A wide range of retailers that rely on direct consumer spending led the losses.
-Hanesbrands fell 4.7%.
+A wide range of retailers that rely on direct consumer spending had some of the biggest losses.
+Hanesbrands fell 7%.

-Auto makers and travel-related companies also broadly fell.
-Ford fell 3.6% and Carnival shed 5.8%.
+Automakers and travel-related companies also fell.
+Ford fell 5.1% and Carnival shed 3.2%.

 Industrial and energy companies also moved lower.

+Sectors that are considered less risky, including utilities and household product makers, held up better than the rest of the market.
+Health care companies also gained ground.

-Health care companies gained ground.
-Several big pharmaceutical companies were standouts, including COVID-19 vaccine makers.
-Pfizer rose 4.3% following news it is buying Arena Pharmaceuticals.
-Fellow vaccine maker Moderna rose 5.7%.
+Several big pharmaceutical companies were standouts.
+Pfizer rose 5.5% following news it is buying Arena Pharmaceuticals.

-Harley-Davidson jumped 14.6% after saying it will take its electric motorcycle division public through a blank-check company, valuing the enterprise that has been part of the motorcycle maker for 10 years at $1.77 billion.
+Harley-Davidson rose 6.6% after saying it will take its electric motorcycle division public through a blank-check company, valuing the enterprise that has been part of the motorcycle maker for 10 years at $1.77 billion.

 Investors will be monitoring several economic reports this week and the Federal Reserve to gain more insight into economic growth as 2021 comes to a close and the world continues to try and shake off the impact from COVID-19.